Krassnig/CodeDraw/INTRODUCTION.md

 ![06 Debugging CodeDraw and ImmediateDraw](https://user-images.githubusercontent.com/24553082/156898569-6dbc7bb0-b5f2-43d7-a423-078d82d37767.png)

-When ImmediateDraw is enabled CodeDraw will immediately draw all shapes to the canvas.
+When InstantDraw is enabled CodeDraw will instantly draw all shapes to the canvas.
 This can be used to better understand what is happening in your application but also slows down drawing object because CodeDraw has to render each time.